liuguangqiang/TwoSidedLayout/README.md

-TurnLayout
+TwoSidedLayout
 ===========

-TurnLayout is a view that can turn to show the back side.
+TwoSidedLayout is a view that can turn to show the back side.
-This library is using [Rebound](http://facebook.github.io/rebound/) to drive animations.
+This library is using [Rebound](http://facebook.github.io/rebound/) to render animations.

 ## Screenshots